 - Coordinating sealing wax available to protect your work

-Kilz Chalk Spray Paint offers this practical option that combines both paint and primer in one product.
+Kilz Chalk Spray Paint offers a practical solution: the combination of paint and primer in a single spray can.

-Mostly recommended for small projects, whether indoor or outdoor, this chalk spray paint is ideally applied on wood, metal, plastic, cast stone, and wicker surfaces.
+This chalk spray paint is recommended for small projects, indoors or outdoors, and is most effective on wood, metal, plastic, cast stone, and wicker surfaces.

-Although the drying time for this product can go up to an hour, the upside is that it’s easy to clean off and attributes a sublime matte finish once your project is complete.
+Although the drying time for this product can go up to an hour, the upside is that it’s easy to clean off and results in a sublime matte finish once fully dried.

 - Easy application